InfuserKI: Enhancing Large Language Models with Knowledge Graphs via Infuser-Guided Knowledge Integration: Related Work

 \paragraph{Model Editing} Model Editing (ME) for LLMs falls into two categories: gradient-based and extension-based.
 Gradient-based methods, as described by \citet{dai2022knowledge}, modify specific weights related to knowledge edits.
 ROME \cite{meng2022locating} and MEMIT \cite{meng2022mass} take this further by updating entire Feedforward Network (FFN) layers to enhance model editing.
 These methods, however, are limited in the number of edits or may require considerable time for execution.
 On the other hand, extension-based methods add new parameters to correct inaccurate information.
 CALINET \cite{dong2022calibrating} and T-Patcher \cite{huang2023transformerpatcher} incorporate memory slots or trainable "patches" into final FFN outputs.
 GRACE \cite{hartvigsen2023aging} employs a key-value adapter with a deferral mechanism for the selective use of knowledge based on input.
 However, the adapter-based modules positioned in top transformer layers are designed to calibrate false facts.
 Instead, our method aims to infuse new knowledge by placing adapters throughout transformer layers.

 \paragraph{Catastrophic Forgetting} Catastrophic forgetting occurs when learning new information causes a drastic loss of previously learned knowledge \cite{ratcliff1990connectionist}.
-This becomes particularly evident in sequential inter-task learning, where acquiring new task knowledge leads to the forgetting of earlier task knowledge \cite{mccloskey1989catastrophic}.
-To tackle this, various methods are developed. \citet{xuhong2018explicit} applies regularization constraints to minimize parameter changes when learning new tasks.
-Elastic Weight Consolidation incorporates the Hessian matrix into parameter regularization to reduce forgetting \cite{kirkpatrick2017overcoming}.
-Replay-based methods sample original training examples to aid memory \cite{lopez2017gradient}.
-The technique of knowledge distillation aligns the predictions of a fine-tuned model with those of the model before fine-tuning \cite{buzzega2020dark}.
-PEFT also mitigates forgetting.
-For instance, LoRA \cite{hu2021lora} uses low-rank matrices for weight modifications while keeping pre-trained parameters frozen, achieving performance comparable to full fine-tuning.
-However, these solutions focus on sequential inter-task transfer learning.
+This phenomenon is particularly evident in sequential inter-task learning, where acquiring new task knowledge can lead to forgetting older task knowledge \cite{mccloskey1989catastrophic}.
+To address this, various strategies have been developed. \citet{xuhong2018explicit} applied constraint to minimize parameter changes during new task learning.
+Elastic Weight Consolidation (EWC) incorporates the Hessian matrix into parameter regularization to reduce forgetting \cite{kirkpatrick2017overcoming}.
+Replay-based methods, including sampling strategies that retain original training samples in a memory buffer \cite{lopez2017gradient}.
+Knowledge Distillation aligns the predictions of a fine-tuned model with the pre-fine-tuning model \cite{buzzega2020dark}.
+Parameter-Efficient Fine-Tuning can also mitigate forgetting, represented by LoRA \cite{hu2021lora}, which uses low-rank matrices for weight modifications while maintaining pre-trained parameters frozen, and achieves results akin to full fine-tuning.
+However, these studies emphasize sequential inter-task transfer learning.
 Our focus shifts to intra-task knowledge forgetting, where integrating new knowledge leads to the potential loss of previously existing knowledge.